Anantdevs/GroupChat/README.md

 1. Launch the app on your device or emulator
 2. Sign up or log in to your account
 3. Create a new chat room or join an existing one
-4. Send messages and share files with other users in the chat room
+4. Send and receive messages in real-time
+5. Delete or edit your messages by long-pressing on them
+6. Search for specific messages using the search feature
-5. Update your user profile by tapping on your profile picture in the app bar
+7. Update your user profile by tapping on your profile picture in the app bar
+8. Generate messages using Chat GPT by typing in the message input field
+9. Send images by selecting the image from your device's gallery or camera with a preview before sending
+10. Zoom in or out on sent images by using pinch-to-zoom gesture
+11. Use the option to check for grammatical mistakes in messages before sending

 ## Contributions

 Contributions to the app are welcome and encouraged.
 If you find a bug or have a feature request, please create an issue on GitHub or submit a pull request.

-## Feadback
+## Feedback
-If you have any feedback reach out to anantdevsingh9@gmail.com
+If you have any feedback, please reach out to anantdevsingh9@gmail.com.
+We appreciate your input!